About My Work

 Techniques and Philosophies

-If a piece of art doesn’t resonate with you directly, no amount of explanation will change that.
-While background information can enhance understanding, it can never replace the direct communication between the artwork and the viewer.
+If a piece doesn’t resonate with you directly, no amount of explanation will change that.
+Background information can enhance understanding, but it can never replace the direct communication between the artwork and the viewer.
+I’ve often found that viewers connect with a piece in ways that differ entirely from my original intention — and that’s perfectly fine.
+Who am I to dictate what others should feel?

 Color swatches of mineral pigments on my studio wall